pablisch/CV/README.md

 - I love climbing and surfing.
 - I am habitually immersed in arts and crafts and making, such as bookbinding, axe carving and painting.
 - I'm a part-time board game geek.
-- I have a deep love of mountains, sea and forests and very excited about all of them together.
+- I have a deep love of mountains, sea and forests and am very excited about all of them together.